The Man from Mars

-The Man from Mars (Człowiek z Marsa) is a "first contact" science fiction novel by Stanisław Lem: American scientists are trying to deal with a creature in a crashed spaceship from Mars.
+The Man from Mars (Człowiek z Marsa) is a "first contact" science fiction novel by Polish writer Stanisław Lem, published in 1946.
+Lem's first science fiction work, its plot revolves around American scientists studying a creature - an alien - found in a crashed spaceship from Mars.

 Publication history

-It was Stanislaw Lem's first science fiction work, serialized in a Katowice weekly, Nowy Świat Przygód ("New Adventure World") in 1946, starting in the first issue.
+It was Stanislaw Lem's first science fiction work, serialized in a Katowice weekly, Nowy Świat Przygód ("New World of Adventures") in 1946, starting in the first issue.
 Lem considered it extremely naive and weak; he said he wrote it exclusively "for bread", and refused to reprint it for a long time.
 Some Polish science fiction fanclubs produced small editions of pirated reprints.
 Later it was printed legally several times in Germany, where a publishing house had rights for Stanislaw Lem's juvenilia.
 The first legal Polish reprint, in book format, was published in 1994 by Independent Publishing House NOWA.

-In 2009 for the first time a long excerpt from Chapter 1 was translated into English by Peter Swirski and published with permission of Stanislaw Lem's family in the online literary magazine Words Without Borders.
+In 2009, a long excerpt from Chapter 1 was translated into English for the first time by Peter Swirski and published with permission of Stanislaw Lem's family in the online literary magazine Words Without Borders.

 Plot summary

 An American reporter is accidentally forced to join a secret team of scientists who got hold of a crashed spaceship from Mars with a creature they dubbed "areanthrop" (Greek: Ares=Mars + anthropos=man) in it.
 The areanthrop seems to be a kind of cyborg: a sentient protoplasm which in the course of natural evolution built itself a "robotic suit", rather than developing a biological body.
 Scientists poke, prod and pry it with all means possible in attempts to study it.
-Eventually the areanthrop gives them a telepathic trip to Mars and seizes control over a member of the team, and after that it is completely destroyed.
+Eventually the areanthrop gives them a telepathic trip to Mars and seizes control over a member of the team, and with great difficulty it is completely destroyed.